kysely-org/kysely/site/docs/recipes/extending-kysely.md

 ## Extending using inheritance

-You usually don't want to do this.
-Because of the complex types and typescript's limitations when it comes to inheritence and return types, you'll quickly run into problems.
+You usually don't want to do this because of the complexity of the types and TypeScript's limitations when it comes to inheritence and return types.
+You'll quickly run into problems.
-Even though Kysely uses classes, Kysely is not designed from the OOP point of view.
+Even though Kysely uses classes, it is not designed from the OOP point of view.
-Classes are used because they are supported natively by Typescript.
+Classes are used because they are supported natively by TypeScript.
 They provide private variables and a nice discoverable API.

 ## Extending using module augmentation